Skip to content

 To avoid dewetting, thoroughly clean the material being coated before application.

-Learn more about polyurethane conformal coatings
+Learn more about polyurethane conformal coating

 a printed circuit board experiencing dewetting